volpatto/gibbs/README.md

 ## So what are the advantages?

-There are two main advantages compared with the Tunneling method:
+There are two main advantages when compared with the Tunneling method:

   * No need to compute derivatives such as Jacobians and Hessians, which can add computational cost;
   * No need to provide initial estimates for components molar fraction due to the stochastic characteristic of DE method, which is